 Othonoi is the largest and westernmost island, so is the western part of Greek territory, the distance from the northwestern tip of Corfu is 12 miles.

-Othoni have beautiful beaches with turquoise waters, impressive geological formations, lush vegetation, picturesque paths and small villages with houses made of stone.
+Othonoi has beautiful beaches with turquoise waters, impressive geological formations, lush vegetation, picturesque paths, and small villages with houses made of stone.

-Major settlements in Othoni is Ammos, Avlaki and the port, all in the southern coast of the island.
+Major settlements in Othonoi is Ammos, Avlaki, and the port, all on the southern coast of the island.

 Locations in Othonoi

 Kontouli, Fiki, Mastoratika, Delitatika, Kasimatika, Benardatika, Papadatika, Arvanitika, Katsouratika, Argyratika, Pagkalatika, Vitzentzatika.

 So we easily guess the surnames of residents or for people originated from the island: Mastoras, Kasimis, Papadatos Katsouris, Argyros, Pangalis, Vitzentzos, etc.

-Who knows that Othoni is also considered to be one of the possible mythical island of Calypso? yes the Nymph Calypso, daughter of Atlas and Pleione, who welcomed Odysseus on her island as a castaway and according to Homer’s Odyssey kept him as lover for 7 years…then supplied him with woods and cloth to construct a raft, she gave him supplies (even “red wine”) for the trip and sent him home to his wife Penelope…cannot tell you all, Read the Odyssey!!!
+Who knows that Othonoi is also considered to be one of the possible mythical island of Calypso? yes the Nymph Calypso, daughter of Atlas and Pleione, who welcomed Odysseus on her island as a castaway and according to Homer’s Odyssey kept him as her lover for 7 years…then supplied him with woods and cloth to construct a raft, she gave him supplies (even “red wine”) for the trip and sent him home to his wife Penelope…cannot tell you all, Read the Odyssey!!!

 Among the impressive geological formations here is also the homonymous cave of Calypso as you see it between the photos below.